hugochien/HugoVibeCodingDemo/prd.md

 - Keep the code structure clear and add comments (e.g. in Chinese) to explain it to students.

 ## 4. Initial Action
-- Generate the full HTML in one go; do not split it into parts.
+- Generate index.html in one go; do not split it into parts.